U.S. sets another daily record for coronavirus cases as some states struggle

 Since June, more than 200 coronavirus infections linked to minks have been detected, Reuters reported.
 The mutation that triggered the decision to kill the country’s mink population has so far been found in only 12 people.
 Scientists consider that mutation particularly concerning because the infected individuals showed less ability to produce antibodies, which could reduce the potential effectiveness of a vaccine.

-The World Health Organization said Friday it is in touch with Danish authorities and is still analyzing the situation.
+The World Health Organization said Friday that it is in touch with Danish authorities and is still analyzing the situation.

 Antonia Noori Farzan contributed to this report.